World Organisations MCQ Quiz - Objective Question with Answer for World Organisations - Download Free PDF

 World Organisations Question 5:

-Consider the following statements regarding the New Development Bank (NDB):
+Consider the following statements regarding the International Civil Aviation Organization (ICAO):

 How many of the above statements are correct?